ppete2/Leaflet.PolylineMeasure/README.md

 ```

 ## Events
-It fire some events during the measure in order to allow more interactivity with the app.
+Several Events are fired during the use of the Plugin in order to offer interactivity outside the Plugin.
-Subscribe to events with :
+Subscribe to events with:

 ```js
 map.on('polylinemeasure:toogle', e => { /* e.sttus */ });